rosskevin/ts-esm-workspaces/README.md

 ## Status

-Project references do not work with `tsup` - see https://github.com/egoist/tsup/issues/647.
-This repo works without project references, see the `vite` branch, but that branch DOES NOT PROVIDE wholistic type checking for the IDE (vscode)
+This works, but it does so working around an issue with `tsup` and typescript project references.
+See https://github.com/egoist/tsup/issues/647#issuecomment-1268777707

 ## Goals

 - A _publishable_ set of packages both cjs and esm (not just an internal build)
-- Type checks and published types
-- Typescript (with paths not project references?)
+- Typescript with project references - provides convenient type checking for the ide
+- Typescript with tsconfig paths - allows it to work with existing vite toolchains
 - Storybook
 - Browser _and_ Node targeted modules reusing a `shared` library (all published)
 - Faster and easier

+## Build process

+It's a bit convoluted, see this comment https://github.com/egoist/tsup/issues/647#issuecomment-1268777707

 ## Strategy